 After earning his bachelor’s degree from Princeton University, Mike went on to earn a master’s degree in Security Studies from Georgetown University, a second in Strategic Intelligence from National Intelligence University, and his PhD in International Relations from Georgetown.

-Mike currently serves on the House Armed Services, Homeland Security, and Transportation and Infrastructure Committees.
+Mike currently serves on the House Armed Services and Transportation and Infrastructure Committees.